felipejsborges/cs50_challenges/dna/README.md

 </div>

 ### What is? 🤔
-A [program](./dna.py) that search in a database for a DNA of a specific person.
+A [program](./dna.py) that look for a DNA of a specific person in a database.
 <hr>

 ### Which technologies were used? 💻